quixio/quix-streams/src/StreamingDataFrames/README.md

 ## Current Features

 - A simple framework with familiar Pandas interface to ease newcomers into streaming.
-- Seamless integration with other Python frameworks and ML models.
+- Easily integrates with other Python frameworks and ML models.
 - Support for basic serialization formats, including JSON (and Quix-specific)
 - Support for basic stateful operations using RocksDB
 - At-least-once Kafka processing guarantees
 - Designed to run and scale resiliently via container orchestration (like Kubernetes)
 - Also easily runs locally for development and debugging
-- Integrates well with the Quix platform.
+- Seamless integration with the Quix platform.

 Unfamiliar with the Quix platform?
 We make building and releasing your applications easy by managing an entire infrastructure stack (Kafka, Kubernetes, CI/CD) for you under the hood, with production software best practices in mind, and all backed by Git.

-[Be sure to check us out](https://quix.io/) to get up and running with Kafka, fast!
+[Be sure to check us out at quix.io](https://quix.io/) to get up and running with Kafka, fast!

 <br>